DakshmA-Health/rare-impact-2025/submissions/README.md

 2. **File Size**: Keep screenshots and images reasonable in size.
 Large files may cause issues.

-3. **Code Organization**: If your project includes source code, organize it clearly in the `src/` directory.
+3. **Code Organization**: Put all your source code files directly in your team folder.
+No subfolders needed.

 4. **Documentation**: Your team's `README.md` should be comprehensive and follow the template provided in the [Submission Guidelines](../SUBMISSION_GUIDELINES.md).